-To date, we are drastically below our average annual precipitation amounts.
+Denver often experiences periods of little or no precipitation during winter months.
 The impact of this to newly planted trees, trees in construction areas, and trees already under stress from previous storm or insect damage can be overwhelming.
 This will often result in tree death.
 With the cost of removing and planting trees rising every day, it becomes increasingly important to properly care for the trees that are already in your landscape.
 On average, it takes up to 12" of snow to equal just 1" of actual moisture.

 Homeowners should evaluate their ability to water their trees, shrubs and turf areas, and don't be fooled when it snows.
 Dry winter conditions result in serious damage to newly planted landscapes as well as mature and established trees.
 Damage to vegetation includes, but is not limited to: